 The definition of "documentation history" in the context of tuberculosis in the Nevada Administrative Code (NAC) is defined as a written copy from a qualified licensed healthcare professional, hospital, clinic, or laboratory of the positive TB skin test or blood test results and all abnormal associated chest X-rays.
+Also any past Signs and Symptoms Questionnaires should be provided to employer/facility and kept in the individual's records.

-- o The language in the NAC 441A, regarding the phrase "documented history" means that all residents, patients, inmates and healthcare workers/employees will need to have a TB skin or blood test unless they have a written copy from a qualified licensed medical professional/clinic/hospital/laboratory stating that the individual has a past positive TB test result or the Signs and Symptoms Questionnaire.
+- The language in the NAC 441A, regarding the phrase "documented history" means that all residents, patients, inmates and healthcare workers will need to have a TB skin or blood test unless they have a written copy from a qualified licensed medical professional/clinic/hospital/laboratory stating that the individual has a past positive TB test result or the Signs and Symptoms Questionnaire.
 The individual should also provide the chest X-ray that was completed at the time the positive TB test was acknowledged.
-If the individual has had treatment in the past for TB, they need to provide the healthcare or correctional facility those records as well. - o Furthermore, "documented history" could include past signs and symptoms questionnaires, positive or negative TB skin test records, blood or lab records, chest X-rays and treatment records (if they had treatment).

-6. How long after a TST or IGRA blood test should a chest X-ray be completed?
+If the individual has had treatment in the past for TB, they need to provide the healthcare or correctional facility those records as well. - Furthermore, "documented history" means all past signs and symptoms questionnaires, positive TB skin test records, blood or lab records, chest X-rays and treatment records (if they had treatment). - 6.
+How long after a TST or IGRA blood test should a chest X-ray be completed?
 CDC guidelines state that a chest X-ray should be completed "within a reasonable time frame, such as 6 months" (page 10 of MMWR December 30, 2005).
 The CDC guidelines clarifies in the FAQs section of the MMWR, 2005 (page 3) that the reasonable time frame of 6 months is an example-a shorter time frame may be necessary based on the treating physician's decisions.
 Therefore a healthcare facility may have a stricter policy in-place regarding a shorter time span that a chest X-ray is valid for or they may state that it is based on the treating provider's decision.